Little Paw wanted to create an online game after hours on Runescape. I imagined something better – something like a Sims and Skyrim hybrid.

 My online space has become a massive part of who I am.
 It’s my place to share, inspire, motivate, bring people together and continue my favourite hobby of converting my thoughts into pixels. ✨

 In 2018, I started experimenting on different platforms to bring my writing to life.
-Since then, I have been creating regular YouTube videos on compliment my posts, including live conversations that I have with some inspiring people for my column, “Inspiring Figures”.
+Since then, I have been creating regular YouTube videos to complement my posts, including live conversations with some inspiring people for my column, “Inspiring Figures”.
 I also started an “everything” podcast in 2020.

 If you like the content that I write on Pawlean.com, the things that I share out on social media, podcast or YouTube, support me ✨